rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

   markdown to like it.
 This is necessary because the convention for writing documentation is to provide a space between the `///` or `//!` marker and the text, and stripping that leading space will make the text easier to parse by the Markdown parser.
-(In my experience it's less necessary now that we have a Commonmark-compliant parser, since it doesn't have a problem with headers that have a space before the `##` that marks the heading.)
+(In the past, the markdown parser used was not Commonmark- compliant, which caused annoyances with extra whitespace but this seems to be less of an issue today.)
 - `strip-priv-imports` strips all private import statements (`use`, `extern crate`) from a crate.
 This is necessary because rustdoc will handle *public* imports by either inlining the item's documentation to the module or creating